serge-community/zing/docs/ref-commands.md

 This is an optional part of Zing's install process, it creates the default _admin_ user, populates the language table with several languages, initializes the terminology project, and creates the tutorial project among other tasks.
+The projects will be empty until `update_stores` is run.

 `initdb` can only be run after `migrate`.